 Donald K. “D.K.”
 Strickland, MD

 Vice President, Medical and Clinical Science

 Dr. Strickland serves as the vice president of medical and clinical science for Sarah Cannon Development Innovations.
 In his role, he oversees the design and conduct of clinical research for studies in oncology and hematology.
 Dr. Strickland joined Sarah Cannon in 2013 with extensive clinical research and drug development experience in early through late phase trials.
 He received his bachelor’s degree and medical degree from the University of Missouri-Kansas City.
 After completing pediatrics and chief residency at Children’s Mercy Hospital, he completed a fellowship in hematology and oncology at Duke University Medical Center.
 Prior to joining Sarah Cannon, Dr. Strickland held positions in academic and private practice, as well as in the bio-oncology and CRO sectors.
 He is board certified in pediatric hematology-oncology.

-Director, Medical and Clinical Science
+Senior Medical Director, Medical Science

 Dr. Sarapa serves as senior medical director of medical science for Sarah Cannon Development Innovations.
 In his role, he is responsible for the medical monitoring of clinical trials with novel agents for the treatment of advanced cancer.